(cover photo by islander Jack Jarilla)

 Sponsors should provide the name, number and arrival and departure dates of the friend/relative.
 Once these have been completed and signed they will be stamped, and copies can be provided to the relative/friend.
 Sponsors should check at the Jetty Port, if they are required to provide any supporting papers such as government ID confirming their Boracay address.

-Inside Boracay: Opening Week – 20th October Residents claims of being evicted with no-where to move to.
+Inside Boracay: Opening Week – 20th October Residents claims of eviction with no-where to move to.

 The Inquirer [4.] published an article which included interviews with Boracay residents who claim that they were evicted without having any alternative accommodation.
 Previously residents living in forest land or on wetlands had been told that they would not be evicted without a relocation site first having been identified for them.